kanbanyte/sepa/assessments/srs.md

 <div class="page"/><!-- page break -->

 # Overall Description
-Project 24 is a new and complete system that aims to provide a robot with a vision or sensing system to perform pick and place tasks.
+Project 24 is a new and complete system that aims to provide a cobot with a vision or sensing system to perform pick and place tasks.
-Currently, the robot at the FOF is performing pick and place tasks without any sensing or vision-guided system.\
+Currently, the cobot at the FOF is performing pick and place tasks without any sensing or vision-guided system.\
-If the object to pick and place is not in the predefined position, the robot cannot perform the task.\
+If the object to pick and place is not in the predefined position, the cobot cannot perform the task.\
-This project will enable the robot to perform these tasks by providing it with a vision or sensing system.
+This project will enable the cobot to perform these tasks by providing it with a vision or sensing system.

 The project requires specialization in Computer Vision, Sensors, Robotics, and AI and software programming skills in C/C++, Python, OpenCV, PyTorch, and ROS2.
-It will require research into state-of-the-art technologies to provide the robot with a vision system to pick and place objects.
+It will require research into state-of-the-art technologies to provide the cobot with a vision system to pick and place objects.
 The project is managed using Kanban and GitHub for implementation and source control.\
 The project will also follow SemVer for version control, and the documentation will be in Markdown format.

 Project 24 is a component of a larger system that involves the integration of Computer Vision, Sensors, Robotics, and AI technologies.
-The vision or sensing system will enable the robot to detect and analyze objects in real-time, and the ROS2 will allow for easy integration of the various system components.
+The vision or sensing system will enable the cobot to detect and analyze objects in real-time, and the ROS2 will allow for easy integration of the various system components.

 ```mermaid